 Generally speaking, the most effective and simplest energy upgrades happen in the attic.
 It’s easy to blow more insulation up there, so this is often the best place to start.
 Basement walls are another big energy waster, and that’s why basement insulation offers a big payoff.

-Energy costs will trend upwards over time as entire new regions of the world demand their share of the middle-class lifestyle many of us have enjoyed for more than 70 years.
+Energy costs will trend upwards over time as entire new regions of the world demand their share of the middle-class lifestyle many of us have enjoyed for decades years.
 You can count on it.
 That’s why overdoing it today is what makes the most sense for tomorrow.

 Got a basement insulation campaign in mind?
 There are dangers involved that you might not realize, especially when it comes to indoor air quality.
 Click here for basement insulation and finishing tips you won’t find anywhere else.